bigcode-project/bigcode-evaluation-harness/docs/README.md

 In this evaluation harness we include tasks with unit tests, but also some tasks with BLEU evaluation, due to the scarcity and evaluation cost of the first type.

+Before diving into the tasks, here are some instructions that stand for all the benchmarks:
+  * Adapt `max_length_generation` based on your model's context size, by default it is 2048.
+  * Adapt the  `batch_size` based on your device memory, by default it is 1.
+The larger the batch size is the better, since it makes the generation faster.
+  * `allow_code_execution` allows the execution of the model generated (unstrusted) code on your machine, please read carefully the displayed warning before setting it to `True`.
+  * Some models, such as [InCoder](https://huggingface.co/facebook/incoder-6B), might require adding a prefix before the prompt to give a hint about the language.
+To add the prefix for InCoder to indicate Python language for example, set `prefix` argument to `"<| file ext=.py |>\n"`.
+  * The generations are saved with `save_generations` that is set to True, you can visualize the postprocessed model generations used for the evaluaion.
+You also have the option of saving the references, it can be useful for tasks that use BLEU score and actual solutions as references, just set `save_references` to True.

 ## Code generation benchmarks with unit tests

 ### HumanEval